-By Javier Cabral
+By Maycoll Calderon as told to Javier Cabral

 I first arrived in Mexico City to open a restaurant concept for chef Jean-Georges.
 It wasn’t a Mexican restaurant but we did use local products, which subsequently made me fall in love with Mexican cuisine.
 I then fell in love with Mexico and its people.
 You can easily source everything from vegetables, fruits, seafood, and meats of the highest quality there.
 As a chef, this is a very important aspect to my quality of life and for this reason, I decided to stay in Mexico.
 For me, simplicity is a form of perfection and Mexican food is perfect.
 How can something so simple taste so good?

 There is a magic to Mexican food.
 I then took it upon myself to to research the regional subtleties of Mexican cuisine during any chance that I can get.
 Every single holiday or vacation, I found myself going to the small pueblos, big cities, and coasts to taste as much as I can.
 I’ve even had other Mexican chefs tell me, “Chef!
 You’ve been to more places in Mexico than myself or most cooks I know!”
 The reality is that I just love to research, eat, and travel.
 There is so much history in Mexico and just thinking of a good taco, tostada, or plate of mole almost makes me cry.

 Little by little, I started forming my restaurant concept in Mexico and then dared to open Huset.